Unravelling Four Decades of Emotional Eating

 In early 2018 an orthopedic surgeon told me that I had to lose a significant amount of weight to qualify for the ankle replacement surgery I need to fix a decades old injury that is increasingly impacting my ability to walk and be active.
 It took me a while to get my head into it but in December 2018 I decided to re-start my Intuitive Dieting™ program which is a combination of dieting methods (I use calorie counting) and Intuitive Eating, and the only system that's ever worked for me with regards to losing weight while reconnecting with my body's own wisdom.
 It sounds like an oxymoron but it works!

-I'm not a bad cook actually but often times I just don't feel like dealing with the peripherals, such as meal planning, shopping, food prep or cleaning the kitchen.
+I'm not a bad cook actually but often times I just don't feel like dealing with the peripherals, such as shopping, food prep, meal planning, or cleaning the kitchen.
 My resistance to cooking is rooted in my overall resistance to being more present in my life, tuning out is my default response to my anxieties.
-I actually come from a family of great cooks and every now and then I catch a glimpse of their enthusiasm and creativity in my own kitchen and my goal is simple: I want to fall in love with cooking and create nourishing meals that are delicious and help me lose weight.
+I come from a family of great cooks and every now and then I catch a glimpse of their enthusiasm and creativity in my own kitchen and my goal is simple: I want to fall in love with cooking and create nourishing meals that are delicious and help me be healthier and lighter.

-Born and raised in Cologne, Germany, I have lived in four countries and moved more than 35 times before finally settling down in Bellingham, WA, with my American husband and fluffy grey cat.
-My background in the airline, technology, hospitality and education industries eventually led to me starting my own business as a Squarespace Web Designer and Authorized Trainer in 2014.
-Read more about my professional career here.
+Born and raised in Cologne, Germany, I have lived in four countries and moved homes 33 times before finally settling down in Bellingham, WA, with my American husband and fluffy grey cat.
+My background in the airline, technology and education industries eventually led me to starting my own business as a Squarespace Web Designer and Authorized Trainer in 2014.
+Click here for my official bio.